 - We do not comply with best practice provisions 2.1.5 and 2.1.6 of the Dutch Corporate Governance Code.
 Best practice provision 2.1.5 requires that the non-executive directors shall draw up a diversity policy for the composition of the board and best practice provision 2.1.6 requires that we explain how we are currently applying such policy.
-We fully recognize the importance of diversity and promote an inclusive culture, but utilize other means than a diversity policy in pursuit of the same goals (e.g. our board profile includes the

-- objective to achieve a diverse composition with respect to nationality, experience, background, age and gender).
+We fully recognize the importance of diversity and promote an inclusive culture, but utilize other means than a diversity policy in pursuit of the same goals (e.g. our board profile includes the objective to achieve a diverse composition with respect to nationality, experience, background, age and gender).
 As we have not drawn up the policy, we also do not report on our application thereof.
-We currently do not envision to change our practices in this respect. - We do not comply with best practice provision 2.3.2 of the Dutch Corporate Governance Code, which requires that our non-executive directors appoint among its members an audit committee, a remuneration committee and a selection and appointment committee.
-Our remuneration committee and the selection and appointment committee are combined into a single committee, being the remuneration and nomination committee.
-This committee performs the tasks attributed by the Dutch Corporate Governance Code to the remuneration committee, as well as the tasks attributed by the Dutch Corporate Governance Code to the selection and appointment committee.
-Hence, the combination of these committees is an organizational matter only and we believe we achieve the objectives of this best practice provision through a single committee.
-We currently do not envision to change our practices in this respect. - We do not comply with best practice provisions 3.1.2 under vii of the Dutch Corporate Governance Code, which states that options are not to be exercised within the first three years after the date of granting.
-Pursuant to our option plan, options are exercisable once vested, which means that one third of the options granted are exercisable after one year, and each month after one-twenty-fourth of the remaining options is exercisable.
-Our option plan was crafted recognizing that equity incentives are an important factor in the market for attracting and retaining qualified staff.
-Hence, we deviate from best practice provision 3.1.2 under vii to allow for a liquid and hence competitive option plan.
+We are planning to establish a diversity policy in the course of 2021, which will describe (among other things) specific targets for gender quota in the board of directors and the senior leadership team. - We do not comply with best practice provisions 3.1.2 under vii of the Dutch Corporate Governance Code, which states that options are not to be exercised within the first three years after the date of granting.
+Pursuant to our Option Plan, options are exercisable once vested, which means that one third of the options granted are exercisable after one year, and each month after one-twenty-fourth of the remaining options is exercisable.
+Our Option Plan was crafted recognizing that equity incentives are an important factor in the market for attracting and retaining qualified staff.
+Hence, we deviate from best practice provision 3.1.2 under vii to allow for a liquid and hence competitive Option Plan.
 At the same time, we believe our current option plan promotes long term value creation.
 For instance, the three year vesting period ensures that an option package granted cannot be fully exercised within three years after the grant date.
 Until the date of this Registration Document, none of the directors have exercised any options within the first three years after the date of grant of those options.
 The Option Plan is regularly reviewed by the board of directors and the remuneration and selection committee in particular, the main purpose of such review is to test if the Option Plan is sufficiently contributing to our ability to attract and retain talent.
-In 2019, our shareholders have reapproved our updated stock option plan, including the aforementioned vesting schemes.
-We currently do not expect such reviews will be geared at achieving full compliance with the Dutch Corporate Governance in this respect. - We do not comply with best practice provision 3.2.3. of the Dutch Corporate Governance Code, which requires that the severance payment in the event of dismissal should not exceed one year's base salary.
-As further explained in the section Related Party Transactions Agreements with Our Executive Management, the agreement of our chief executive officer stipulates that a severance payment equal to 18 months base salary may become payable by the Company to our chief executive officer.
+In 2019, our shareholders have re-approved our updated Option Plan, including the aforementioned vesting schemes.
+We currently do not expect such reviews will be geared at achieving full compliance with the Dutch Corporate Governance in this respect. - We do not comply with best practice provision 3.2.3. of the Dutch Corporate Governance Code, which requires that the severance payment in the event of dismissal should not exceed one year's base compensation.
+As further explained in the section Related Party Transactions Agreements with Our Executive Management, the agreement of our chief executive officer stipulates that a severance payment equal to 18 months base compensation may become payable by the Company to our chief executive officer.
 The severance component of the remuneration package is, like all other components and in accordance with our remuneration policy as approved by the General Meeting, benchmarked against and aligned with the severance components as identified within the reference group.
 On this particular topic, considering the importance of competitive remuneration for our ability to attract and retain highly qualified persons, alignment with the reference group is prioritized over compliance with this best practice provision 3.2.3.
-We currently do not envision to change our practice in this respect. - We do not comply with best practice provision 3.3.2. of the Dutch Corporate Governance Code, which requires that non-executive directors will not be granted any shares or rights to shares as remuneration.
-In accordance with our remuneration policy, non-executive directors may be granted options by way of remuneration, in recognition of the substantial industry expertise they bring to us.
-Our remuneration policy, as was presented to and approved by the General Meeting, and this equity element for non-executive directors in particular are geared at a fair but competitive compensation package and takes a number of relevant benchmarks into account.
-We currently do not envision to change our practice in this respect. - We do not comply with best practice provision 2.3.1, which requires our board rules to contain a section on the interaction between the board of directors and the executive committee.
-We have not revised our board rules since we have established that we use an executive committee within the meaning of best practice provision 2.3.1.
-We expect to update our policy in this regard, and also to reflect the incorporation of our commercial committee, in the financial year ending 31 December 2020.
+We currently do not envision to change our practice in this respect.